SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 + 位置：is situated in the Meiyuan CBD of my school, not very far from my dormitary, it take 20 minutes to walk
 + 环境：
   + 外部环境 it is at the foot of the Luojia Mountain, scenery is amazing, countless big trees, so it's shady and the air is fresh
-  + 内部环境 pretty small but well decorated, light is soft so it's cozy to drink there with your friends, workers are patient and passionate, they'll introduce the latest flavor to the customers
+  + 内部环境 pretty small but well decorated with soft lights so it's cozy to drink there with your friends, workers are patient and passionate, they'll introduce the latest flavor to the customers
 + 饮品：sell milk tea with dozens of tastes which can basically satisfy everyone's flavor
 + 顾客：there is a long queue in front of the shop every day, most of the customers are college students and a minortiy of them are teachers' kids
 + 发展：this brand originated from Changsha, it has only three shops in Wuhan, so it has gained great popularity since the day it is opened.
 I think it will become more successful with local people's recommedation.